harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 10. Select **Save and Continue**.
 11. Once the test connection succeeds, select **Finish**.
 The connector now appears in the **Connectors** list.

-## Install CF CLI on your Harness delegate
+## Install Cloud Foundry Command Line Interface (CF CLI) on your Harness delegate

 After the delegate pods are created, you must edit your Harness delegate YAML to install CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins.